Laser Guide Stars

 - a Raman laser based on a bulk crystal, pumped with a frequency-doubled Q-switched neodymium-based solid-state laser

 - an 1178-nm Raman fiber laser (or Raman MOPA), pumped with an ytterbium-doped fiber laser, with subsequent frequency doubling e.g. in periodically poled KTP

 - sources based on sum frequency mixing of two laser sources (continuous-wave or pulsed), e.g. at 1064 and 1319 nm, or at 938 and 1583 nm

 In contrast, a Rayleigh guide star is based on Rayleigh scattering in the lower atmosphere.
-As this is not based on a narrowband resonance, the chosen wavelength is not critical, except that it should be short because Rayleigh scattering is most efficient at short wavelengths.
+In order to use only the scattered light from the higher parts of the atmosphere (at roughly 30 km height), one uses a pulsed laser together with time-gating detection in the wavefront sensor.
+As the Rayleigh beacon is not based on a narrowband resonance, the chosen wavelength is not critical, except that it should be short because Rayleigh scattering is most efficient at short wavelengths.
 A common choice is that of a green laser source, such as a frequency-doubled solid-state laser, but a copper vapor laser (→ gas lasers) or an excimer laser can also be used.
 Such laser sources can be less complex than those of sodium guide stars, and at the same time more powerful, but the lower altitude of the backscattered light compromises the quality of the wavefront correction.

 In many cases, laser guide star sources emit nanosecond pulses, rather than continuously.
 The pulsed format simplifies the nonlinear frequency conversion in the laser source, and it makes possible time-gated detection.